 An appeal that is received or postmarked after the deadline specified on the determination is considered a late appeal.
 A late appeal must include the reason why you are filing late.
-If an Administrative Law Judge, or ALJ (also referred to as an Appeal Tribunal), determines that the appellant’s reasons for filing late does not constitute a reason beyond the appellant’s control, the ALJ may dismiss the appeal without a hearing and issue a decision accordingly.
+If an appeal tribunal (an attorney, employed by the state), determines that the appellant’s reason for filing late does not constitute a reason beyond the appellant’s control, the appeal tribunal may dismiss the appeal without a hearing and issue a decision accordingly.
 The determination will remain the final disposition of the case.

-If the ALJ does not dismiss the appeal, the hearing office will schedule a hearing to take testimony about why the appeal was late.
+If the appeal tribunal does not dismiss the appeal, the hearing office will schedule a hearing to take testimony about why the appeal was late.
 Work or personal obligations, being out of town, or misreading or misunderstanding the determination generally are not considered to be reasons beyond an appellant's control.

-If the appellant proves that the reason for the late appeal was beyond his/her/its control, the ALJ will proceed to the merits of the case or order that a later hearing be scheduled on the merits of the case.
+If the appellant proves that the reason for the late appeal was beyond his/her/its control, the appeal tribunal will proceed to the merits of the case or order that a later hearing be scheduled on the merits of the case.

 If an appeal is withdrawn, no hearing will be held unless the other party has also filed an appeal.
 In that case, the issue appealed by that other party will remain the subject of a hearing and an Appeal Tribunal Decision.
 If all appeals are withdrawn, the determination will remain in effect.